The Roots of My Raising

-The Roots of My Raising is the 21st studio album by American country singer Merle Haggard and The Strangers, released in 1976.
+The Roots of My Raising is the twenty-first studio album by American country music singer Merle Haggard and The Strangers, released in 1976.
 It was his third release in 1976 and his last on the Capitol label until his return in 2004.
 It reached number 8 on the Billboard country albums chart.

 History

 The album includes Haggard's last #1 hit of the decade, "Cherokee Maiden," a song written by Cindy Walker.
 It spent 11 weeks on the charts, reaching #1.
 The Tommy Collins-written title track had also gone to #1, Haggard's ninth consecutive chart topper stretching back to 1973 and twenty-third number one overall.
 The album also features material originally recorded by Jimmie Rodgers and Lefty Frizzell, two of Haggard's biggest musical influences.